antonangel/Releases-Regex/README.md

 #### Option B: Using Addon Configuration URL
 If you prefer using the addon configuration URL and are experiencing HTTP 431 errors, you can increase the read and write buffers in your `configuration.yaml` file.
 This is only possible if you are using Authelia.

-### 4. Reference Files
+### Direct Links
-- [Merged+Anime Space-Separated Regex](Merged+Anime.md#-merged-space-seperated-regex-use-this-for-aiostreams) - Complete regex patterns including anime
+- [Merged+Anime Space-Separated Regex](Merged+Anime.md#-merged-space-seperated-regex-use-this-for-aiostreams) - Merged regex pattern for Movies, TV and anime sorting
-- [Merged Space-Separated Regex](Merged.md#-merged-space-seperated-regex-use-this-for-aiostreams) - Regex patterns excluding anime content
+- [Merged Space-Separated Regex](Merged.md#-merged-space-seperated-regex-use-this-for-aiostreams) - Mergex Regex pattern for Movies and TV Shows sorting

 ---